ErikOlson/dotfiles/README.md

 # Erik's Dotfiles

-Portable macOS development setup with Homebrew + Nix.
+A fully reproducible and portable macOS development environment using:

+- 🧰 [Homebrew](https://brew.sh) for native apps and CLI tools
+- ❄️ [Nix + flakes](https://nixos.org/) for isolated, versioned dev environments
+- 📂 Symbolic dotfile syncing with backup safety
+- 🔁 `bootstrap.sh` for clean setup on new machines
+- 🧠 Designed for Go, Rust, Zig, Odin, C/C++, JS/TS, and Python development

 ## Setup Steps